Coronet Blue: Plot details

 In an introductory sequence in the first episode, Frank Converse's character is aboard a passenger ship docked in New York, and is briefly addressed as "Gigot".
-Lured to a secluded spot on deck, he is told by a woman and two men that they know what he is up to, and that he has -- somehow -- betrayed them.
-They drug him, strip him of all ID, and dump him in the river.
-Sometime later, he manages to pull himself ashore, and the only words he says are "Coronet Blue".
-He has no idea of his name, and there are no clues to his identity, as there is no record of anyone with his fingerprints.
+Lured to a secluded spot on deck, he is told by a woman and two men that they know his intentions and that he has—somehow—betrayed them.
+They drug him, strip him of all identification, and dump him in the river.

+Later, he manages to pull himself ashore, and the only words he says are "Coronet Blue".
+He can't remember his name, and there are no clues to his identity, as there is no record of anyone with his fingerprints.

 Suffering from amnesia, possibly due to the effects of the drug, the mysterious near-drowning victim adopts the name "Michael Alden," a combination of the name of his doctor and the name of the hospital where he was taken to recover.
-After checking out of the hospital against medical advice, Alden tries to unravel the mystery using the only clue he has -- by checking out any business or enterprise that is named "Blue Coronet", "Blue Crown", or any other similar name he can think of.
-But he soon discovers that there's a more pressing issue ... he has been targeted for assassination by the same mysterious group of killers that dumped him in the river.
-Over the remaining episodes "Michael Alden" attempts to discover his identity and the identities of his assailants, who are referred to in one episode as "Greybeards."
-Along the way, he discovers that he speaks fluent Spanish and French, but has no idea how or why he learned these languages.
+After checking out of the hospital against medical advice, Alden tries to unravel the mystery using the only clue he has—by checking out any business or enterprise that is named "Blue Coronet", "Blue Crown", or any other similar name he can think of.
+He discovers that there is a more pressing issue: he has been targeted for assassination by the same mysterious group that dumped him in the river.
+Over the remaining episodes, "Michael Alden" attempts to discover his identity and the identities of his assailants, who are referred to in one episode as "Greybeards."
+During this, he discovers that he speaks fluent Spanish and French, but he has no idea how or why he learned these languages.
 He also discovers that he can play the piano and has some martial arts skill.

-During his travels Alden befriends Max Spier (Joe Silver), owner of "The Seeing I", a restaurant where Alden sometimes works washing dishes on a occasional basis.
-Alden also meets and makes a friend in Brother Anthony (Brian Bedford), a monk.
-Both are recurring characters, and are not seen in every episode.
+During his travels Alden befriends Max Spier (Joe Silver), owner of The Seeing I, a restaurant where Alden sometimes works as a dishwasher.
+Alden also befriends a monk, Brother Anthony (Brian Bedford).
+Both are recurring characters; they are not seen in every episode.
 The Greybeards are even more rarely glimpsed, but the credits identify two recurring Greybeards (seen only fairly fleetingly in two episodes) as Vincent (Robert Burr) and Margaret (Bernice Massi).

 The series ended before the solution to the mystery of Michael Alden's identity was revealed, but series creator Larry Cohen later told his biographer:

-"The actual secret is that Converse was not really an American at all.
-He was a Russian who had been trained to appear like an American and was sent to the U.S. as a spy.
-He belonged to a spy unit called 'Coronet Blue.'
-He decided to defect, so the Russians tried to kill him before he could give away the identities of the other Soviet agents.
-And nobody could really identify him because he didn't exist as an American.
-Coronet Blue was actually an outgrowth of 'The Traitor' episode of The Defenders."